 11 – Wunderpus, mimic, blue ring and other octopi

-While we are talking about cephalopods, we definitely have to mention one of the hot-spots for octopi as well.
-All of the most-sought-after 8 legged critters can be seen in Philippines, such as matoti, coconut, blue ring, wunderpus, mimic, and more.
-I never thought I would get tired of octopus, but after a while in Dauin I was shooing them away to get shots of other stuff!
+While we are talking about cephalopods, we definitely have to mention one of the hot spots for octopi as well.
+All of the most sought-after 8 legged critters can be seen in the Philippines, such as matoti, coconut, blue ring, wunderpus, mimic, and more.
+I never thought I would get tired of octopus, but after a while, in Dauin I was shooing them away to get shots of other stuff!
 If you want your octopus fix, this is your spot.

 12 – Ornate and robust ghost pipe fish

-One of my favourite critters, even though relatively common, are the various pipe fish you can find.
-My favourite of course is the ornate ghost pipe fish in the many colours and texture they come in.
+One of my favourite critters, even though relatively common, is the various pipefish you can find.
+My favourite of course is the ornate ghost pipefish in the many colours and texture they come in.
 If you are lucky you will find a juvenile that hasn’t found a home yet, so it is completely clear coloured.
 Or you can watch robust ghost pipes who always seem to stay in pairs and try their best to imitate the seagrass around them.

 13 – Electric clams

 If you’ve never seen an electric clam, put this on your bucket list immediately, as it is the coolest and most unique clam you will ever see.
 As you can see from the photo above, it is a file clam, that gives off luminescent pulses that looks like electricity.
 I love filming these guys, and we even call it the scuba diver’s disco.